Iago-Boardy/it-technician-exercises/README.md

 - HTML
 - CSS

-### 📂 Manipulação de Arquivos em C
+### 📂 File Manipulation in C

-Exercícios e projetos que envolvem leitura, escrita e manipulação de arquivos utilizando a linguagem C.
+Exercises and projects involving reading, writing, and manipulating files using the C language.

-### 📊 Projeto com Banco de Dados em Java
+### 📊 Database Project in Java

-Desenvolvimento de um projeto completo que inclui a utilização de um banco de dados em Java para armazenamento e recuperação de informações.
+Development of a complete project that includes using a Java database for storing and retrieving information.

-### 🌐 Projeto com Banco de Dados em PHP
+### 🌐 Database Project in PHP

-Implementação de um projeto que utiliza PHP em conjunto com um banco de dados para criar aplicações web dinâmicas e interativas.
+Implementation of a project that uses PHP together with a database to create dynamic and interactive web applications.

 ---